This page includes the following program requirements:

 Applying for the Degree

-Upon successful completion of all course work and requirements, students must indicate the semester in which they plan to take the comprehensive exam.
-The application for graduation must be sent to the MPA office with a check in the amount of $47, payable to CSUN.
+Upon successful completion of all course work and requirements, student must indicate the semester in which they plan on taking the Culminating Experience on the Graduation Application form.

 Reinstatement to the MPA Program

 If a student withdraws from a cohort, s(he) may be admitted to another cohort at a later date.
 The reinstated student will be assessed the same tuition and nonrefundable fees as apply to all other students in the new cohort.

 Note: All cohorts, once begun, will be taught out through to completion.
 However, there is no guarantee that new cohorts will follow in a specific area or within a specific amount of time.